 As all smart business owners know, you must always put your customers first.
 Ray Kroc says, "If you work just for money, you'll never make it, but if you love what you're doing and you always put your customer first, success will be yours."

 Who exactly is Ray Kroc?
 He's the man who brought success to McDonald's.
 How some business owners/service providers ever got to the point in which they believe they can dictate the success of their own businesses without putting the needs of their customers first is beyond me.

 Deadlines scream my name from the time I get up until the time that I go to bed.
-I fully understand if I don't meet a deadline, then I won't get paid for the work that I've completed.
+I fully understand that if I don't meet a deadline, I won't get paid for the work that I've completed.
 No matter the industry that you're self-employed in, deadlines largely influence your ability to maintain success, and they are in fact one of your many bosses.

 Everyone wants a paycheck.
 It doesn't matter the type of services that you perform, if you want to get paid, you must commit yourself to your work and provide top-notch services to each and every client.
 If you don't, then you can't blame your clients for not paying you, which means you don't get a paycheck.

-Even as a self-employed individual, your deadlines and paychecks are your number two and three bosses because in order to meet their needs, you'll first have to satisfy your number one boss, which just so happens to be each individual client.
+Even as a self-employed individual, your deadlines and paychecks are your number two and three bosses, because in order to meet their needs, you'll first have to satisfy your number one boss, which just so happens to be each individual client.